 Quick FYI; I am vegetarian for the last almost 10 years and I and my wife were vegan as well for 2 years of the 10.
 Why did we go back to being vegetarians?
 In all honesty, laziness.
 Being a vegetarian is easy.
 It’s easy especially if you live in a country like Ireland where we live.
 Almost every pub has vegetarian, vegan, and even gluten-free food on the menu.
 Shops like Tesco have extensive sections for alternative meats etc.

 In Croatia or Portugal, where we lived as well it’s a bit more difficult I’ll admit.
 Things are going forward but very slow.
 And the prices for “healthy” foods are extortionate.

 Being vegan or cruelty-free is much harder.
 There are simply too many ingredients in even the most common foods that contain some part of an animal.

-Which brings us to our question;
+This brings us to our question;

 Are Smartphones Vegan?

 Tech products like smartphones are no exception unfortunately when it comes to exploiting people and animals.
 Their footprint is huge.
 Of the 83 stable and non-radioactive elements in the periodic table, at least 70 are found in your smartphone.

 62 different types of metals and 16 of 17 rare Earth metals are found in your smartphone.